gamax92/ChunkPurge/README.md

 ```
 /chunkpurge chunkUnloadDelay [ticks]
 ```
 The number of ticks to wait between chunk unloading attempts.
-0 to disable.
 Default: 600

 ```